 Cash and investments are closely related to the current ratio.
 They represent money that is available to the provider in the short term.
-Cash and investments represented 22% 16 of the total expenses, up from 19% the previous year.
-The cash and investments, thus, represent 80 days of expenses in FY 2005.
+Cash and investments represented 28% of the total expenses.
+The cash and investments, thus, represent 102 days of expenses in FY 2006.
 Some of this cash may be restricted or allocated for specific capital projects and so may not be available for operations.
-Revenue from investments is often an important source of revenue for the providers, but this has dropped substantially in recent years, with the downturn in the stock market, and the lowering of interest rates.
+Revenue from investments is often an important source of revenue for the providers.